rhodgkins/RDHCollectionViewGridLayout/README.md

 Also supports iOS 7.
 As of version 1.1.0 `PSTCollectionView` support is removed and only iOS 6.0+ will be supported going forwards.

-If `PSTCollectionView` is being used, use the `RDHCollectionViewGridLayout/PST` pod and a verison less than 1.1.0:
+If `PSTCollectionView` is being used, use the `RDHCollectionViewGridLayout/PST` pod and a version less than 1.1.0:
 ``` ruby
 pod 'RDHCollectionViewGridLayout/PST', '< 1.1'
 ```